Rishabhanatha: Life

-Rishabhanatha is known by many names including Adinatha, Adishwara, Yugadeva and Nabheya. Ādi purāṇa, a major Jain text records the life accounts of Rishabhanatha as well as ten previous incarnations.
-Jain tradition depicts life of a tirthankara in five auspicious events called the pancha kalyanaka.
-These include garbha (mother's pregnancy), janma (birth), tapa (penance), keivalyagyana (omniscience) and moksha (liberation).
+Rishabhanatha is known by many names including Adinatha, Adishwara, Yugadeva and Nabheya. Ādi purāṇa, a major Jain text records the life accounts of Rishabhanatha as well as ten previous incarnations according to the Digambara tradition.
+For Rishabhanatha's biography in accordance with the Śvetāmbara tradition is found in several texts such as Hemachandra's Trishashti-Shalakapurusha-Charitra and Adinathcharitra written by Acharya Vardhamansuri.
+Jain tradition associates the life of a tirthankara to five auspicious events called the pancha kalyanaka.
+These include garbha (mother's pregnancy), janma (birth), diksha (initiation), kevalyagyana (omniscience) and moksha (liberation).

 According to Jain cosmology, the universe does not have a temporal beginning or end.
 Its "Universal History" divides the cycle of time into two halves (avasarpiṇī and utsarpiṇī) with six aras (spokes) in each half, and the cycles keep repeating perpetually.
-Twenty-four Tirthankaras appear in every half, the first Tirthankara founding Jainism each time.
-In the present time cycle, Rishabhanatha is credited as being the first tīrthaṅkara, born at the end of the third half (known as sukhamā-dukhamā erā).
+Twenty-four Tirthankaras appear in every half, the first Tirthankara founding Jainism each time after the destruction of dharma at the end of each half cycle of time.
+This is similar to, but not completely the same as the idea of destruction of dharma at the end of Kali Yuga in Hindu mythology.
+In the present time cycle, Rishabhanatha is credited as being the first tīrthaṅkara.
+Usually, all the tīrthaṅkaras are born in the fourth spoke of the half cycle.
+However, Rishabhanatha is an exception as he was born at the end of the third half (known as sukhamā-dukhamā erā).

-Rishabhanatha is said to be the founder of Jainism of the present Avsarpini (a time cycle) by the different Jain sub-traditions.
+Rishabhanatha is said to be the founder of Jainism in the present Avsarpini (a time cycle) by all sub-traditions and sects of Jainism.
 Jain chronology places Rishabhanatha in historical terms, as someone who lived millions of years ago.
 He is believed to have been born 10224 years ago and lived for a span of 8,400,000 purva (592.704 × 1018 years).
 His height is described in the Jain texts to be 500 bows (1312 ells), or about 4920 feet/1500 meters.
 Such descriptions of non-human heights and age are also found for the next 21 Tirthankaras in Jain texts and according to Kristi Wiley – a scholar at University of California Berkeley known for her publications on Jainism.
 Most Indologists and scholars consider all the first 22 of 24 Tirthankaras to be prehistorical, or historical and a part of Jain mythology.
 However, among Jain writers and some Indian scholars, some of the first 22 Tirthankaras are considered to reflect historical figures, with a few conceding that the inflated biographical statistics are mythical.

 According to Sarvepalli Radhakrishnan, a professor of comparative religions and philosophy at Oxford who later became the second President of India, there is evidence to show that Rishabhdeva was being worshipped by the first century BCE.
 The Yajurveda mentions the names of three Tirthankaras – Rishabha, Ajitanatha and Arishtanemi, states Radhakrishnan, and "the Bhāgavata Purāṇa endorses the view that Rishabha was the founder of Jainism".